astralfrontier/peppermile.org/src/grand-adventure.md

 ### Conditions

 Tana breaks her leg, and Sir Emory sets it as best he can with a quick prayer of healing.
-But she'll be hobbling for awhile, which will make things more difficult…
+But she'll be hobbling for awhile, which will make things more difficult...

 How do we model that?
 By creating Words that represent some kind of deleterious condition.
 The MC gives Tana a "With a Broken Leg" Word with an activation cost of 5.
 Every action she takes where the leg is a serious impediment must include that Word.

 ### Equipment

 Many adventurers care about the equipment they're carrying around.
-You can model this using a combination of Words and Pools, like an Archetype.
+You can model this using a combination of Words and Pools.

-For example:

-Health Potion (2): Gain 1d6 Resolve.
-Lose 1d6 Health Potion Supply.

-Health Potion Supply Pool (2d6): You have a stock of potions available to you.
-Recharge this pool whenever you are in a civilized town that sells potions.

-Plate Armor (3): Your heavy armor protects you and wards off attacks.
-You can use your Armored Pool.

-Armored Pool (2d6): Your armor is thick and strong, but not invulnerable.
-Recharge whenever you visit an armorsmith, or have access to a forge and tools to do it yourself.
+For example, the MC might give the characters a "Health Potion" Pool.
+They can drink a potion, using dice from the pool when resisting damage or overcoming poison.